Saarländischer Rundfunk

-Saarländischer Rundfunk (SR; Saarland Broadcasting) is a public radio and television broadcaster serving the German state of Saarland.
+Saarländischer Rundfunk ([ˈzaːɐ̯ˌlɛndɪʃɐ ˈʁʊntfʊŋk]; "Saarland Broadcasting"), shortened to SR ([ɛsˈʔɛʁ]), is a public radio and television broadcaster serving the German state of Saarland.
 With headquarters in the Halberg Broadcasting House in Saarbrücken, SR is a member of the ARD consortium of German public-broadcasting organizations.

 History

+The history of Saarland Radio is closely linked to the history of Saarland, as an independent island between Germany and France.

 Broadcasting in the Saarland began in 1929, under the League of Nations mandate.
 In 1935, when the Saar rejoined Germany, Joseph Goebbels's Propagandaministerium established the Reichssender Saarbrücken, under the control of the Reichs-Rundfunk GmbH Berlin.
+The interval signal of Reichssenders Saarbrücken were the first four notes of so called Steigerlied ("Glück auf, Glück auf").

 After World War II, the Saarland was placed under French administration as the Saar Protectorate.
 The French military government established Radio Saarbrücken to serve the area.
 This became Saarländischer Rundfunk following the re-establishment of civilian government on 31 December 1947.

 In 1952, the Saarland introduced a law reorganizing radio broadcasting, and created Saarländischer Rundfunk GmbH, a limited company.
 In 1953, SR expanded into television and started a second radio network, SR2.

 The Saarland became part of the Federal Republic of Germany in 1957 and Saarländischer Rundfunk was converted into a public broadcasting corporation, patterned on the system in other Länder, and renamed Saarländischer Rundfunk.
 The organization joined the ARD alliance of broadcasting corporations in 1959.

 On 5 April 1969, the three broadcasters then covering southwest Germany – Saarländischer Rundfunk, Südwestfunk (SWF; Southwest Broadcasting), and Süddeutscher Rundfunk (SDR, South German Broadcasting) – initiated a joint third television channel, known as Südwest 3 or S3.
 The new channel operated on only three days a week at first, then expanded to four days in September 1969, and to the whole week in 1971.
 On 30 August 1998, S3 became SR Südwest Fernsehen, planned in co-operation with Südwestrundfunk, the successor to SWF and SDR.
 Since 11 September 2006 it has been called simply SR Fernsehen.
 70% of its programming is identical to that of the new SWR Fernsehen, but the on-screen logo and other graphic-design features are different.
 A teletext service, Saartext, has operated since 2 October 1989.